thiagouavbr/seleniumcompython/README.md

 # Currency cotation
-> The final project of this course I've made is something i was willing to do some time, it's an currency analys software.
+> This is (finally) my first automation using Python and Selenium.
+The final project of the classes I've made to learn this is something i was willing to do some time, it's an currency analys software.

 ![](header.png)